Digital Certificate from Comodo Certificate Authority

 - How do I ensure that both I and my customers have the latest Microsoft roots in my certificate store?

-For Windows XP down to Windows XP, everything is automatic, meaning well over 200 Million customers will automatically have access to all the latest certificates.
+For Windows 8, 8.1.
+Windows 7 and Windows XP, everything is Automatic, meaning well over 200 Million customers will automatically have access to all the latest certificates.
 For older versions of the Windows operating system it is highly recommended that the latest root update is installed.Good security policy dictates that your root certificate store should have the most current root certificate references from all trusted certification authorities, thereby providing the widest capability to recognize trusted content.
 Install latest Microsoft root certificate patch here:

 Trusted Certificate Services